docsforadobe/after-effects-scripting-guide/Conversion Process.md

 ### Setting up the new system

-1. Install `mkdocs` (which will be used to serve the resulting .md files) and `mkdocs-material` (the theme):
+1. Install `mkdocs`, `mkdocs-material` (the theme), and any required plugins:
     ```sh
-    pip install mkdocs mkdocs-material
+    pip install -r requirements.txt
     ```

 ### Setting up the repo for deployment